The Irish love of chocolate is legendary. In Europe, only the Swiss eat more of the stuff per head.

 L.A.
 Burdick Chocolate

-Known for their iconic chocolate penguins and mice, Burdicks operate on the more sophisticated end of chocolate making spectrum with flavor combinations in their handmade everyday assortments that will send you out of this world.
+Known for their iconic chocolate penguins and mice, the US-based L.A.
+Burdick operates on the more sophisticated end of chocolate making spectrum with flavor combinations in their handmade everyday assortments that will send you out of this world.
 Find your own combination here.

 The Irish should have conquered the chocolate summit decades ago.
 With our access to the best dairy in the world, we’ve been sitting on a gold mine for entirely too long.